-For a minor deviation from expected behaviour, a staff person will speak directly to the child, ask the child to rate their behaviour and identify how the As students progress through École Porter Street Elementary School, they will assume the role of leaders.
-In addition, it is expected that the level of personal accountability will increase and that leadership skills will develop and progress, in preparation for successful middle school experiences Increasing personal responsibility, self-discipline and self-regulation behaviour could be different by making a different choice.
+For a minor deviation from expected behaviour, a staff person will speak directly to the child, ask the child to rate their behaviour and identify how the behaviour could be different by making a different choice.
 An appropriate consequence may be designed to promote positive behaviour choices.